-T0834 The EU and its Integration (2/0)(0/2) This course introduces the creation and historical evolution of the European Union.
-The primary goal of this course is to provide a broad understanding of the past, present and future of the EU.
-Through this course, composed with several EU related themes, students will learn how the EU works and its achievements in the common policies.
+T0834 The EU and Its Integration (2): This course introduces the creation and historical evolution of the European Union.
+Its primary goal is to provide a broad understanding of the EU’s past, present and future.
+Made up of several EU-related themes, the course describes how the EU operates as well as its achievements in public policy.

-T0835 Globalization of Culture (2/0)(0/2) One of the objectives of this course is to develop students’ multi-culture concept.
-This will be approached through comparison of cross strait culture and education.
-Another objective is to provide students with knowledge required to face the world.
+T0835 Globalization of Culture (2): One of the goals of this course is to develop students’ multi-cultural awareness.
+This is achieved through comparisons of cross-strait culture and education.
+Another course objective is to provide students with the knowledge necessary to interact with people of various cultures.

-T0839 Economic Globalization (2/0)(0/2) This course aims to explore how politics has been used to shape the economic system.
-We will make a clear, coherent, and comprehensive discussion of how economic globalization (which embraces diverse forms of international integration, including foreign trade, multinational direct foreign investment, movement of short-term portfolio funds, technological diffusion, and cross-border migration) works and how it can be done better.
+T0839 Economic Globalization (2): This course explores how politics have been used to shape the economic system.
+It presents a comprehensive discussion on how economic globalization works (including foreign trade, multinational direct foreign investment, movement of short-term portfolio funds, technological diffusion, and cross-border migration) and how it can be improved.

-T0841 International Non-governmental Organization (2/0)(0/2) This course aims to explore how civil societies build democratic politics.
-One of the objectives for INGO is not only to show their dissatisfaction with the state and the government, but also to built a global civil society.
+T0841 International Non-governmental Organizations (2): This course aims to explore how civil societies build democratic governments.
+One of the objectives of INGOs is to show their dissatisfaction with the state and government and to build a tight knit global society.